ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 In this example, we left out the interpretation for the short options, which should be processed similarly as the long ones.
-You see that the actual use of the [parseopt]{.mod} module still requires a lot of code for validation and interpretation of options and arguments.
+You see that the actual use of the [parseopt] module still requires a lot of code for validation and interpretation of options and arguments.
 In part V of the book, we will present the external cligen package, which further simplifies the command line parsing.